 9. When the laddu mixture has cooled, take ½ cup sugar (120 grams) in a grinder jar or a blender.

 10. Blend or grind the sugar to a fine powder.
 Now do not open the lid.
 Wait for a few minutes.
 If you open the lid immediately, you will see some sugar powder drifting in the air.

 11. To the powdered sugar in the jar, add the roasted rava and coconut mixture.

-12. Grind or blend to a semi-fine or fine texture.
+12. Grind or blend to a semi-fine or fine texture but do make it to a floury texture.
 I usually grind to an almost fine texture.
 Keep the grinder jar aside.

 13. In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low heat.